 PNA binds to its target nucleic acid by either orientation but antiparallel is preferred over parallel.
-5' end of PNA is NH2- (also written as 5' or H-) that can be conjugated to other functional groups, and 3' end of PNA is -CONH2 (also written as -NH2 or 3'), which is inactive end.
-Acetylation at 5' end can block any potential reactivity.
+5' end of PNA is NH2- (also written as 5' or H-) that can be conjugated to other functional groups, and 3' end of PNA is -CONH2 (also written as -NH2 or 3'), which is the inactive end.
+Acetylation at the 5' end can block any potential reactivity.

 PNA oligomers can be labeled at 5' and/or 3' end.
 Since 3' end PNA is inactive (-CONH2), one Lysine is added and its amine is used for conjugation at 3' labeling.

 It is recommended to include 1~2 O linkers (also called eg1, or AEEA linker) between the label and PNA for 5' end labeling.